-Network services revenues consist of (1) network design and site selection, site acquisition, site development and antenna installation (collectively, "network design and development") and (2) site management and other services.
-Network design and development services are provided to:
+Network services revenues consist of (1) network design and site selection, site acquisition, site development and antenna installation and (2) site management and other services.
+Network design and development and related services are provided to:

 - a number of broadcasting and related organizations, both in the United Kingdom and other countries; - (2) all four U.K. cellular operators; and - (3) a number of other wireless communications companies, including Dolphin and Highway One.